-100 Free Gifts Your Friends and Family Will Actually Want to Receive
+100 Free Gift Ideas Your Friends Will Actually Want to Receive

 But we’ve got an early holiday gift for you: a list of 100 free gift ideas.

 Ready to get started?
 Gifts are divided into categories, so you can easily scroll to find the type of gift you need.
-Or, read the whole list and get inspired for a frugal, fun and FREE holiday season!
+Or, read the whole list and find inspiration for a frugal, fun and FREE holiday season!

 Food and Drink